alyssa43/RB129/Study_Guide.md

 puts Fish.new.move # => I can swim
 ```

 Because every class you create inherently subclasses from the `Object` class, and the `Object` class is built into Ruby and comes with many critical methods, it's possible to accidentally override important methods that you may need and do not intend to override.
 For example, `send` is an instance method that all classes inherit from `Object`.
-If you defined a new `send` instance method in your class, all objects of your class will call your custom `send` method, instead of the one in class `Object`, which is probably the one they mean to call. (`Object#send` serves as a way to call a methodby passing it a symbol or a string which represents the method you want to call.)
+If you defined a new `send` instance method in your class, all objects of your class will call your custom `send` method, instead of the one in class `Object`, which is probably the one they mean to call. (`Object#send` serves as a way to call a method by passing it a symbol or a string which represents the method you want to call.)
 EX:

 ```ruby
 class Parent